Shrux2k/Page2PDF/README.md

 ### Contributing

 If you have suggestions for improvements or encounter any issues, feel free to open an issue or create a pull request.
 Contributions are welcome!

-### License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

-### Acknowledgements

-Special thanks to the developers of `pdfkit`, `BeautifulSoup`, `python-docx`, and `requests` for providing the essential tools needed for this script.

----

-Feel free to modify this `README.md` as needed to fit your project and personal style!